RobertoMachorro/SwiftGravatar/README.md

 # Using

+## Setup

 Add the SwiftGravatar package to your project or via Package.swift using the address:

 https://github.com/RobertoMachorro/SwiftGravatar

 <img width="832" alt="image" src="https://github.com/RobertoMachorro/SwiftGravatar/assets/7190436/ba170546-30f6-482b-8c0d-eb4d055e8eaa">

+Feel free to peek into the code to see the whole Model as well as check the tests for usage options.

+## Async/Await

 Fetching the profile from the server can be done many ways, the easiest is to use the convenience function *GravatarProfile.getProfile*: